-Motion and Title: Staff recommends motion to approve on preliminary reading and advertise for public hearing on June 15, 2021 at 9:30 a.m.: An Ordinance of the Board of County Commissioners of Palm Beach County, Florida, amending chapter 2, article V, Division 8 of the Palm Beach County Code, the Palm Beach County Commission on Ethics Ordinance, as amended; amending section 2-255 (Membership, Qualifications, Terms, Vacancies); amending section 2-256 (Applicability of Code of Ethics Ordinance); amending section 2-257 (Organization); amending section 2-258 (Powers and Duties); amending section 2-258.1 (Extended Jurisdiction by Interagency Agreements); amending section 2-259 (Financial Support For The Commission); amending section 2-260 (Procedure on Complaints Filed); amending section 2-260.1 (Public Hearing Procedures); amending section 2-260.2 (Notification And Referral To Other Authorities); amending section 2-260.3 (Dismissal of Complaints); amending section 2-260.4 (Frivolous or Groundless Complaints); amending section 2-260.8 (Statute of Limitations); amending section 2-260.9 (Advisory Opinion); providing for a Savings Clause; providing for Repeal of Laws in Conflict; providing for Severability: providing for inclusion in the Code of Laws and Ordinances: providing for Enforcement; providing for Penalties; and providing for an Effective Date.
+Motion and Title: Staff recommends motion to adopt: An Ordinance of the Board of County Commissioners of Palm Beach County, Florida, amending Chapter 2, Article V, Division 8 of the Palm Beach County Code, the Palm Beach County Commission on Ethics Ordinance, as amended; amending section 2-255 (Membership, Qualifications, Terms, Vacancies); amending section 2-256 (Applicability of Code of Ethics Ordinance); amending section 2-257 (Organization); amending section 2-258 (Powers and Duties); amending section 2-258.1 (Extended Jurisdiction by Interagency Agreements); amending section 2-259 (Financial Support For The Commission); amending section 2-260 (Procedure on Complaints Filed); amending section 2-260.1 (Public Hearing Procedures); amending section 2-260.2 (Notification And Referral To Other Authorities); amending section 2-260.3 (Dismissal of Complaints); amending section 2-260.4 (Frivolous or Groundless Complaints); amending section 2-260.8 (Statute of Limitations); amending section 2-260.9 (Advisory Opinion); providing for a Savings Clause; providing for Repeal of Laws in Conflict; providing for Severability; providing for Inclusion in the Code of Laws and Ordinances; providing for Enforcement; providing for Penalties; and providing for an Effective Date.

 Summary: The Board of County Commissioners adopted the Palm Beach County Commission on Ethics Ordinance as a countywide Ordinance in May of 2011, in accordance with the County Charter.
 The Charter amendments, which were approved by the voters in November 2010, also called for the establishment of a review committee to review and recommend proposed changes to the Commission on Ethics Ordinance.
 This amendment was proposed by the Commission on Ethics and recommended for approval by the ordinance review committee.
 These amendments would create a removal process for commissioners due to violation of any of the provisions listed in sec.
-2-255(e); amend chair and vice-chair terms from two years to one year; provide for payment of advocates needed to present case where Commission on Ethics is seeking sanctions at the current hourly rate established by the county for outside legal services; provide for payment of hearing officers or special magistrates in accordance with the current schedule established by the county for hearing officers or special magistrates; require hearing officer or special magistrate to conducting final public hearings; require the Commission on Ethics Commissioners to determine appropriate penalty and render final order if the hearing officer or special magistrate finds a violation has been committed; and amend schedule for non-state reporting individuals to report qualified gifts from fiscal year to calendar year.
+2-255(e); amend chair and vice-chair terms from two years to one year; provide for payment of advocates needed to present case where Commission on Ethics is seeking sanctions at the current hourly rate established by the county for outside legal services; provide for payment of hearing officers or special magistrates in accordance with the current schedule established by the county for hearing officers or special magistrates; require hearing officer or special magistrate to conducting final public hearings; and require the Commission on Ethics Commissioners to determine appropriate penalty and render final order if the hearing officer or special magistrate finds a violation has been committed.
 Countywide (HJF)